The University is accredited by the Higher Learning Commission.

 The University offers a variety of activities and organizations that enable students to participate in volunteer activities, internships, and community service.
 Other opportunities include the University's Honors Program and study abroad programs—which range from summer programs to a single semester or a full academic year in over 56 countries.

-For career information, visit the American Association of Pharmaceutical Scientists.
+For career information, visit the American Pharmacists Association.

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.